tonkapark/spree-wordsmith/README.markdown

 - improve permalinks for posts

-- wysiwyg editor for blog posts
+- wysiwyg editor for blog posts and pages.

-- better integration with Spree users on comments and posts

-- spam filtering for comments

-- filtering by tags

-- tag sidebar partial

 - tests

+- store and save links (aka blogroll)

 Credits